salman-abedin/uniblocks/README.md

 # Uniblocks: Universal updatable status bar module generator

+Uniblocks combines all of your status bar modules into a single updatable string that can be used with any application.

 ![](preview.gif)

 ![](screenshot.png)

 ## Features

--  The modules can be used with any status bar application
+-  The modules can be updated without the status bar's interventions
 -  Updating is possible both periodically and manually
 -  Runs as fast as it gets. (hint: POSIX compliant shellscript)